MicrosoftDocs/sdk-api/sdk-api-src/content/dwrite_3/nf-dwrite_3-idwritefontset-getpropertyvalues(dwrite_font_property_id_wcharconst_idwritestringlist).md

 ## -description

-Returns the property values of a specific font item index.
+Returns all unique property values in the set, which can be used for purposes such as displaying a family list or tag cloud.
+Values are returned in priority order according to the language list, such that if a font contains more than one localized name, the preferred one will be returned.

 ## -parameters